- HRD (Hoback Roller Detent)

-A normal detent in a folder is a pressed-in ball bearing either .062 or .092 wide.
-It drags along the blade, keeps the blade in the closed position, and lifts the lock off the surface of the blade to keep the lock bar itself from dragging on the blade, thus creating surface friction.
+A normal detent in a folder is a pressed in ball bearing either .062 or .092 wide.
+It drags along the blade and keeps the blade in the closed position and lifts the lock off of the surface of the blade to keep the lock bar its self from dragging on the blade, thus creating surface friction.

 The HRD system uses a rolling ball bearing to do all that a standard detent does, but with substantially less drag.
-There is greatly reduced wear, it is user-replaceable, and it has slightly-adjustable tension.
+A great side affect to this is that there is greatly reduced wear, is user replaceable, and has slightly adjustable tension.

 Tap your detent hole with a M3x.5.
 Insert the detent and adjust the depth of the screw to the desired height you would like the bearing to protrude.